 The non-hazardous wastes generated by the Group were mainly office papers and construction wastes.
-The Group has adopted the internal manual to ensure its waste to be segregated into general wastes and construction wastes before transporting to landfills.
-Despite the amount of non-hazardous wastes produced by the Group was not significant, the Group has set a target in FY2022 to reduce its total non-hazardous waste intensity (kg/employee) by FY2027, using FY2022 as the baseline year.
+The Group has adopted the internal manual to ensure that its waste is segregated into the categories of 'general wastes' and 'construction wastes' before transporting to landfills.
 To achieve the target, the Group has adopted various waste reduction measures and initiatives to manage waste effectively and encourage the habit of recycling and reusing in its operations.
 The waste reduction practices adopted by the Group include: